 "Fair trade banana production results in an increase in labor costs for the grower, without a corresponding increase in returns (Moberg, 2005)”.

 Items without an author use the title for alphabetizing so you would use the title in your in-text citation.

 Ecuador is a leading exporter of bananas (Banana statistics, 2019).

 Hint: Cite websites in text as you would any other source, which means you use the author if one is available (remember, the organization can be the author), and if no author is available, use the website title.

 Web pages should include the URL.
 If the author and publisher are the same, omit the publisher.
 Example:

 Articles also should include the name of the journal/magazine (e.g. Food Policy) and the pages or article number.
 Example:

 Books should also include the publisher.
 Example:

-Hint: If you use a graphic from a statistics database (such as FAOSTAT Database), label the graphic with the source (ie. Source: FAOSTAT Database), and include FAOSTAT in your bibliography in this way, replacing the month, day and year with the date you retrieved the data.
+Hint: If you use a graphic from a statistics database (such as FAOSTAT Database), label the graphic with the source (ie. Source: FAOSTAT), and include FAOSTAT in your bibliography, including the month, day and year with the date you retrieved the data.
 Example: